 FPL understands that keeping energy costs down is important when running a successful business.
-An energy recovery ventilation system helps cut energy costs by as much as 10 percent per year by working with your air-conditioning system to prevent energy waste as fresh air enters your building.
+An energy recovery ventilation system helps cut HVAC energy costs by working with your air-conditioning system to prevent energy waste as fresh air enters your building.

 Installing one of these units reduces your air conditioning load by up to 20 percent.
 And, since ERV systems control indoor humidity levels, your customers and employees will be more comfortable.

-FPL's incentive program helps you pay for qualifying ERV units, so you can reduce costs while improving your business financial security.
+FPL's rebate program helps you pay for qualifying ERV units, so you can reduce costs while improving your business financial security.

 An ERV recovers energy from building exhaust air and reuses it to precondition fresh, outside air required for ventilation.
 In a hot and humid climate like ours, the cooler, drier building exhaust air can be used to pre-treat and pre-cool incoming air so your air conditioner doesn't have to work as hard.
 In the winter months, exhaust air can be used to pre-heat incoming air, helping you save on your heating costs.